TomNussbaumer/scratchpad/docker-up-and-running.md

 1. the docker engine to run containers
 2. the docker image repository

 Docker distinguishes between images and containers.
-Containers are based on images (the readonly part of their filesystem) and contain a temporary files which is layered above the readonly image to capture all changes.
+Containers are based on images (the readonly part of their filesystem) and contain a temporary files which is layered above one or more readonly images to capture all changes.

-At any point the base image and a container can be baked together to form a new image.

-Due to the fact containers only holds the changes to the filesystem (deltas), containers itself are normally quite small and can be transfered between different environments within seconds.
+Due to the fact that most images only holds the changes to their parent image (deltas), most images are quite small and can be transfered between different environments within seconds.

 If there are no changes to the filesystem you want to keep, you can delete the container once you have stopped it.
-This way you can treat your containers as **immutable server**.
+This way you can treat your containers as **immutable servers** starting always from a readonly image.

 Docker is based on [LXC (Linux Containers)](https://en.wikipedia.org/wiki/LXC).